 However, the events leading up to the settlement represented a painful chapter in FQM's history and a global scenario that is becoming uncomfortably common: underdeveloped resource-rich countries anxious to participate in the commodities boom go out of their way to attract foreign investment with various incentives.
 The companies invest heavily in the infrastructure necessary for extraction.
 With the major investments in place, governments try to renegotiate, and if they can't, resort to threats, taxes, regulatory hurdles or direct or indirect expropriation to get what they want.
 It's called resource nationalism and it's making a lot of headlines these days.

 FQM's problems began when the DRC in 2009 revoked the company's Kolwezi tailings project after it refused to renegotiate its contract.
-By that time, FQM had spent C$765 million acquiring and developing the property.
+By that time, FQM had spent $765 million acquiring and developing the property.
 Soon after, a domestic court turned FQM's rights over to a government-owned entity.
-Another local court awarded the DRCD a C$12-billion judgment against FQM.
+Another local court awarded the DRC a $12-billion judgment against FQM.

 Then there are the antics of Venezuelan president Hugo Chávez in relation to the Las Cristinas lode, which contains some 16.9 million ounces of gold.
 Venezuela granted Crystallex International Corporation, a Canadian gold miner, a license to mine and develop the deposit, but the company needed an environmental permit to begin production.
 It had been pursuing the permit for almost six years when the Venezuelan Ministry of the Environment denied the application in April 2008.
 In September 2008, Chávez announced that he was “taking back the mines” and in August 2011 nationalized the mining industry.

 In early 2012, Crystallex filed for protection under the Companies' Creditors Arrangement Act.
-Its principal asset was its C$3.8-billion arbitration claim against the Venezuelan government regarding Las Cristinas.
+Its principal asset was its $3.8-billion arbitration claim against the Venezuelan government regarding Las Cristinas.

 Given the ubiquity of Canadian resource companies abroad, it's no surprise that they are frequently exposed to resource nationalism and other forms of discrimination against foreign investors.
 With this in mind, the Canadian government has entered into 27 bilateral investment treaties (BITs) called Foreign Investment Protection and Promotion Agreements (FIPAs); twenty more are either being negotiated or explored.